TEALSK12/apcsa-public/curriculum/Unit3/Lesson-316.md

    <tr>
       <td>
          <strong>Final Project</strong><br><br>
-         The small games above implement interesting game play ideas.
+         The small game you design above will implement interesting game play ideas.
 Boolean logic is used to determine winners and losers and to alter the score.
 Keep these small games in mind as you continue to think about the final project in the course.
 You will need to have an in-depth understanding of boolean logic as you create your final game.
       </td>
    </tr>
    </table>